An interview with Emma Donoghue

 Emma Donoghue is an Irish writer, born in 1969.
 She spent eight years in England before moving to Canada.
-Her fiction includes Slammerkin, Life Mask, Touchy Subjects and the international bestseller Room (shortlisted for the Man Booker and Orange Prizes).
+Her fiction includes The Pull of the Stars and the international bestseller Room (shortlisted for the Man Booker and Orange Prizes).
 We asked her about writing, reading, and a most unusual (and unpleasant) job she once had.
-The Picador Classic edition of Room, introduced by John Boyne, is out now.

 What was the last thing you wrote in your notebook?